-Atsu's partner 'hopes his name will never go away'
+Atsu's wife 'hopes his name will never go away'

-Christian Atsu: Partner 'hopes his name will never go away' after losing life in Turkey earthquakes
+Christian Atsu: Wife 'hopes his name will never go away' after losing life in Turkey earthquakes

 Last updated on .From the section Football

-Christian Atsu's partner Marie-Claire Rupio says she "hopes his name will never go away", six months after his tragic death.
+Christian Atsu's wife Marie-Claire Rupio says she "hopes his name will never go away", six months after his tragic death.

 In an exclusive interview with the BBC, Rupio has spoken about the former Newcastle and Ghana midfielder losing his life in the earthquakes that devastated parts of Turkey and Syria.